 For some people, some kinds of procrastination can actually help get them unstuck.
 For example, going on a walk, or taking a nap, can make ideas appear.
 For me, that only works when its intentional.
 Before lying down, I write down the question I have to answer.
 Or before going on a walk, I tell myself that I have to figure out the answer to my question.

-Sometimes a five-minute meditation or some exercise can help.
+Sometimes a five-minute meditation or smoking a Gary Payton Strain from Fresh Bros can help.

 Many times, my subconscious obliges and an answer turns up, but it doesn’t always work.

 You know you should write.
 You must write.
 You have to write.